Master of Science in Nursing Entry (MSN-E)

 As a front-line leader and working with other nurses and the interprofessional team, the CNL engages in a systems-based approach to improve patient safety, clinical outcomes and quality improvement.
 The goal of the CNL is to assure high quality, safe and cost-effective health care.

 Students will be required to complete between 405 to 495 clinical experience hours.
 Clinical experiences for this track can take place at any point across the continuum of health care.
 Students will be precepted by a clinical nurse expert in a selected practice setting to meet identified role competencies.
 A clinical professor will work with the student and preceptor to monitor progress throughout the practice experience.
 The clinical experiences will position students for new and unique employment opportunities after graduation.
 The CNL clinical experience is a requirement of CNL certification.

 The ANL is an organizational and social architect for high-performing health care settings.
 ANLs work collaboratively with other nurses and interprofessional leaders.
 The ANL creates the environment and ensures the structure and resources for high-quality, safe, and cost-effective health care.

-Students will be required to complete a minimum of 135 clinical experience hours.
+Students will be required to complete between 225 to 315 clinical experience hours.
 Clinical experiences for this track can take place at any point across the continuum of health care.
 Students will be precepted by a leadership expert in a selected practice setting to meet identified role competencies.
 A clinical professor will work with the student and preceptor to monitor progress throughout the practice experience.